jcdterry/BioTIME_BodySize/Readme.md

 ### Scripts

 There are 5 principal scripts that generate the results in the paper from various external databases.
-These are .rmd files, and are accompanied with 'knitted' .html outputs that include the results within them.
+These are .rmd files, and are accompanied with 'knitted' .html outputs that include the results within them (in the `KnittedScripts/` folder).

 1. Generates assemblages from the raw BioTIME data by grouping dispersed studies into cells
 2. Cleans the names assigned to records in BioTIME by cross-referencing with GBIF taxonomic backbone